 What stops us from seeking God?

-You might be surprised, either they won’t mind as much as you think they will, or, despite the initial reaction, your life will be a witness to them and may bring your family members to a new appreciation of the importance of God in their life as well.
-At the very least you will be a witness to them even if they try their best to ignore or shun you.
+You might be surprised, either they won’t mind as much as you think they will, or, despite the initial reaction, your life will be a witness to them and may, one day, bring your family members to a new appreciation of the importance of God in their life as well.
+At the very least you will be a witness to them even if they try their best to shun you.

 What is your priority?

 He who loves his father or mother more than me is not worthy of me; anyone who loves His son or daughter more than me is not worthy of me; anyone who does not take up his cross and follow me is not worthy of me (Matthew 10:37-38)

 2) Worries about losing friends